 Here’s the first kicker: I don’t wash my face with cleansers or soap.
 Cleansers (even the gentle ones) strip the skin of natural oils needed for elasticity and a dewy glow.
 There, I just saved you $30.

 Post shower, I apply my homemade whipped coconut oil body butter with frankincense and myrrh to my face, neck, arms, and chest.
 Click here to learn how to make it.
 Again, super inexpensive to make; a batch lasts forever; and it’s moisturizing, soothing, prevents wrinkles, and provides some sun protection (coconut oil has a natural SPF of about 2).
-I have also used Benedetta products in the past.
-Their products are biodynamic, great quality, and there’s something for all skin types.

 At night before bed, I’ll splash with cool water again.
 I don’t wear much makeup, but if I have makeup on, I’ll use coconut oil or the Burt’s Bees scrub to get rid of it.
 Then I apply Egyptian Magic, an awesome all-purpose skin cream which contains healing propolis and olive oil, or I also love Green Pastures fermented cod liver oil beauty balm.
 Over that I apply a few drops of frankincense to prevent wrinkles and nourish skin, then it’s off to bed.